noob975/Music-Classification/README.md

 # Music-Classification
-Building a deep neural network to classify music.
+Building a deep feedforward neural network to classify music.
 Dataset used is the GTZAN dataset.
 Accuracy achieved on test set: ~85%.